rockettheme/docs/Docs/joomla/extensions/rokcomments/setup.md

 Introduction
 -----

 RokComments is built to work with several of the most popular Javascript-based comment systems.
-Setting them up is a simple process, and we've detailed the steps involved for each of the four (presently supported) platforms below.
+Setting them up is a simple process, and We have detailed the steps involved for each of the four (presently supported) platforms below.

 Configuration
 -----

 You can access the main configuration page for RokComments by navigating to **Administrator -> Extensions -> Plugin Manager -> Content - RokComments**.
 The **Details** tab of this page gives you the ability to set the publishing status, access levels, and Joomla ordering.
 The main configuration options for this plugin are set in the **Basic Options** tab.
-Below, we've outlined the available options.
+Below, we have outlined the available options.

 ![][setup]